 Nov.
 8 has been a very eventful date in National Hockey League history.
 Arguably the greatest defenseman ever retired, while a legend scored his first goal and became the league’s all-time leader a decade apart.
-In addition, a new franchise was awarded, a whole slew of hat tricks was scored and plenty of franchise and personal milestones were reached.
+In addition, a new franchise was awarded, a whole slew of hat tricks was scored, and plenty of franchise and personal milestones were reached.

 Orr Hangs Them Up

-In a press conference from Chicago, on Nov.
+In a press conference from Chicago on Nov.
 8, 1978, Bobby Orr officially announced his retirement from the NHL.
-He revolutionized the game for defensemen and is still considered the greatest blueliner to ever play.
+He revolutionized the game for defensemen and is still considered the greatest blueliner ever to play.

 He scored 270 goals and 915 points in 657 games during his illustrious career.
-Almost all of his success came with the Boston Bruins where he won two Stanley Cups, the Calder Trophy (top rookie), three Hart Trophies (regular-season MVP), two Conn Smythe Trophies (playoff MVP) and a record eight straight Norris Trophies (best defenseman).
+Almost all of his success came with the Boston Bruins, where he won two Stanley Cups, the Calder Trophy (top rookie), three Hart Trophies (regular-season MVP), two Conn Smythe Trophies (playoff MVP), and a record eight straight Norris Trophies (best defenseman).
 He is also the only defenseman to ever win the Art Ross Trophy for leading the league in scoring, doing so twice, in 1970 and 1975.

 Severe knee injuries limited him to just 36 games over his final three seasons in the league, including just 26 in his two with the Blackhawks.
 We can only wonder what he could have done with today’s advancements in treating injuries.